koltyakov/SPSyncN/packaging/nuget/NuGetOrg.md

 - Upload a file to SharePoint document library
 - Upload a folder with structure and files to SharePoint
+- Download a file to SharePoint document library
+- Download a folder with structure and files to SharePoint
 - Remove a file from SharePoint document library
 - Remove a folder with all content from SharePoint